patchadevikasai/video-upload-bot/README.md

 # 🎥 Video Search and Upload Bot Assignment

-This project allows to download a video from Instagram upload it to a social media platform using the Flic API, and create a post with the uploaded video.
-The process involves downloading a video, uploading it to the platform, creating a post with metadata, and deleting the local video file after upload.
+This project empowers users to download a video from Instagram or TikTok, upload it to the Empowerverse Superfeed using the Flic API, and create a post with the uploaded video.
+The process involves downloading the video, uploading it to the platform, creating a post with metadata, and cleaning up the local video file post-upload.

 ## 📋 Requirements